 - Shipping movements (see separate section)

-- Excess traffic, especially at rush hours when a ferry leaves when it is full rather to an exact time schedule.
-This is considered to be preferable to leaving on time but not using the full capacity of a ferry.
+- Periods of high demand for the service, especially at peak traffic times when a ferry may leave full rather to an exact time schedule – this is considered to be a preferable compromise to leaving on time but not using the full capacity of a ferry

-We need to draw a balance between keeping people informed and not swamping them with minor details.
-There are no hard and fast rules and a judgement is made depending on traffic levels.
+We are committed to keeping the public informed of relevant service-related information but also aim to avoid providing unnecessary minor details.
+There are no hard and fast rules, and judgement is made about what to post depending on traffic levels.

 What we tweet:

-- Ferries that leave early (usually due to medical emergencies / blue light crossings)
+- Ferries that leave early e.g., usually due to medical or blue light emergency vehicle crossings

 - Any ferry that comes out of service unexpectedly as it may result in delays (see also essential maintenance section)